Chris56974/Pethreon/frontend/README.md

 It's not as easy as I thought to slowly print out a link char-by-char (either that or I'm dumb)?
 I can't use the same link and slowly print it out, I have to create 17 links I think lol.

-It's tough to figure out where I want to put stuff.
-When I switch routes, the only thing I want to stay on the screen are the circles.

 A provider represents a connection to the Ethereum blockchain.

+When the user clicks the button to sign into metamask, a modal will pop up prompting them to login.
+If they close this window, the user is put in limbo with nothing happening on the screen which is awkward.
+It seems like a common issue (Aave and Uniswap are the same).